“Never doubt that a small group of thoughtful, committed people can change the world. Indeed, it’s the only thing that ever has.” ~ Margaret Mead

 Stacey Varney

-CO-FOUNDER / DIRECTOR OF HEALTH SERVICES AND DISCIPLINE / TEACHER
+CO-FOUNDER / DIRECTOR OF HEALTH SERVICES AND DISCIPLINE

 B.S., ATC